Return to the home page

 Email Lists, Newsletters, etc.

-• In NYC there is a local e-list for members of NYCHEA called the chialist.
-Contact NYCHEA for membership information.
+• In NYC there is a local e-list for homeschoolers (originally created for members of NYCHEA) called the chialist, which serves homeschoolers in the greater NYC area and beyond.

 • The TAG Project, Families of the Gifted and Talented, runs several e-lists for highly gifted children.
 One parent's review: "This is the list I turned to when my 9-year-old wanted to know more about particle physics.
 Within half a day I had eight people reply with recommendations about what particle physics resources their children enjoyed at that age!
 I can't imagine another list where I could even *mention* that my 9yo was interested in a topic like this.
 But on TAGMAX it's completely normal."